openvinotoolkit/model_server/demos/real_time_stream_analysis/python/README.md

 from use_cases import PersonVehicleBikeDetection
 ```

-> Note: You can use your custom use cases the same way.
+> **NOTE**: You can use your custom use cases the same way.
 Implement use case interface and add it to use_cases catalog.
 For simpler imports from the main script consider adding you class in use_cases package [init file](https://github.com/openvinotoolkit/model_server/blob/develop/demos/real_time_stream_analysis/python/use_cases/__init__.py)

 ### Run the app